 - Make it easy for volunteers to sign up to help your parish.

-- Allow you to effectively leverage potential corporate partnerships.
+- Allows you to effectively leverage potential corporate partnerships.

-- Allow you to communicate on numerous communication channels (ie. your website, social media pages, in emails, via text message, and via phone calls) at once.
+- Allows you to communicate on numerous communication channels (ie. your website, social media pages, in emails, via text message, and via phone calls) at once.